DavidMirabal/VirPSim/README.md

 - `PyTorch`
 - `tqdm`

-If you want to make videos of the simulation, you have to install ffmpeg.
+If you want to make videos of the simulation, you have to install `ffmpeg`.
 It is possible to use an NVDIA graphic card to perform the simulation.
 You have to install CUDA drivers.